Ywingpilot2/FrostyBlueprintEditor/README.md

 # Blueprint Editor
-A plugin for [Frosty Editor](https://github.com/CadeEvs/FrostyToolsuite/tree/1.0.6.3) which allows assets such as LogicPrefabBlueprints and SpatialPrefabBlueprints to be edited in a proper graph form.
+A plugin for [Frosty Editor](https://github.com/CadeEvs/FrostyToolsuite/tree/1.0.6.3) which allows assets such as LogicPrefabBlueprints and SpatialPrefabBlueprints to be edited in a proper graph form, created using [Nodify](https://github.com/miroiu/nodify).

 This tool is still unfinished, with many things relating to optimization and additional support needing to be done.
 PRs are very much so welcomed!